yaeshimo/hello-world/md/utils.md

 ### link
 - `ln`
   - `ln -s /path/substance /path/linkname`
+  - `ln -sfn /from/ /to` if /to is syboliclink of to directory then, override it
 - `unlink` be careful if specify regular file then is remove it
 - `readlink`
   - `readlink /path/link`